BroHighOnCaffeine/viteJsProject1/README.md

 10.  npm run dev - after running this command our project starts and we get a link to the website of our  project.
 The server starts and gives the link to our project.
 11. To Stop the server enter 'q' in the terminal
+12. npm run build - to build the app